-All of the universities ensure the on-going quality and improvement of their teaching and learning activities through regular internal quality assurance reviews.
-These include evaluations of all academic and administrative units within each university, as well as of specific teaching programmes and projects.
+All of the universities ensure the on-going quality and improvement of their teaching and learning activities through regular internal QA reviews.
+These include evaluations of study programmes, as well as academic, administrative and service units within each university, and unit-based reviews of schools, faculties and colleges, depending on a university’s structure.
 These reviews are organised by each individual university, with the assistance of external experts from a broad range of countries and stakeholder groups.
-These reports can be found via the IUQB review catalogue.

-The Irish Higher Education Quality Network was established in 2003.
-It provides a forum for the discussion of quality assurance and quality improvement issues among the principal players involved in the quality assurance of higher education and training in Ireland.
+The Irish Higher Education Quality Network (IHEQN) was established in 2003.
+It provides a forum for the discussion of quality assurance and quality improvement issues among the principal players involved in the QA of higher education and training in Ireland.

 More information about the IHEQN can be found on its website: www.iheqn.ie.